jlab-sensing/soil-power-sensor-calibration/README.md

 # Soil Power Sensor Calibration

 Jupyter Notebook for calibrating Soil Power Sensors.
 This README only covers how to install the necessary packages and setup the Jupyter Notebook server.
-The remaining documentation is contained within the notebook `calibration.ipynb`
+The remaining documentation is contained within the notebook `calibration.ipynb`.

 ## Usage